How does cricket scoring work?

 The Duckworth-Lewis Method (DLS)

-- Scoring patterns at that stage of the game
+- The scoring pattern at that point of the game

 Decision Review System (DRS)

-The DRS allows teams to challenge umpiring decisions using technology.
+DRS lets teams challenge umpiring decisions with technology.
 Each team gets a limited number of reviews per innings.
-Technology used includes:
+The tech in the booth:

 - Ball-tracking systems for LBW (leg before wicket) decisions